MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 using Microsoft.Azure.CognitiveServices.Vision.ComputerVision.Models;
 ```

-Create an interface that will be used for the dependency injection called `IBlobStorageManager`.
+Create an interface that will be used for the dependency injection called `IImageAnalyzer`.
 Copy the following code into this interface

 ```csharp
 Task<ImageAnalysis> AnalyzeAsync(string imageUrl);